 The information in this document is provided only for educational purposes and for the convenience of McAfee's customers.
-We endeavor to ensure that the information contained in the present report is correct; however, due to the ever changing state in cyber security the information contained herein is subject to change without notice, and is provided "AS IS" without guarantee or warranty as to the accuracy or applicability of the information to any specific situation or circumstance. © 2010 McAfee, Inc. All rights reserved.
+We endeavor to ensure that the information contained in the McAfee: In the Crossfire is correct; however, due to the ever changing state in cybersecurity the information contained herein is subject to change without notice, and is provided "AS IS" without guarantee or warranty as to the accuracy or applicability of the information to any specific situation or circumstance. © 2010 McAfee, Inc. All rights reserved.
 7795rpt cip 0110